codefresh-io/argo-hub/workflows/aqua/versions/0.0.1/docs/create-comment.md

 * AQUA_SECRET (required) - The Kubernetes secret with Aqua log in credentials
 * AQUA_PASSWORD (optional) - The key in the Kubernetes secret with the Aqua password.
 Default is 'password'
 * AQUA_USERNAME (optional) - The key in the Kubernetes secret with the Aqua username.
 Default is 'username'
-* CF_ACCOUNT (optional) - Auto pulled from pipeline also replaces REGISTRY if not provided
 * IMAGE (required) - Docker Image Name
-* REGISTRY (optional) - Name of Codefresh Registry setup in Aqua
+* REGISTRY (required) - Name of Registry setup in Aqua
 * TAG (optional) - Docker Image Tag.
 Default is 'latest'

 ### Outputs